DejvCodes/DejvCodes/README.md

 ## Hi 👋🏻, I'm Dejv 👨🏻‍💻

 I'm a 23-year-old front-end developer from the Pardubice region.
-I enjoy improving my coding <br> skills and building modern web applications.
+I enjoy improving my coding <br> skills and building web applications.

 <!-- I focus on JavaScript, TypeScript, Vue 3, Nuxt, Tailwind CSS, and the modern library React — my
 main tools for front-end development.
 I also have experience with Cypress and WordPress. 📚 -->